Harryr66/Gouache/HUE_SETUP.md

 # Hue AI Chatbot Setup Guide

-Hue is an AI-powered error detection and reporting system that helps users report bugs and automatically generates fixes.
+Hue is an AI-powered assistant that helps users with:
+1. **Error Detection & Reporting**: Automatically detects errors and generates fixes
+2. **Customer Service Q&A**: Answers questions about the platform, features, and navigation

 ## Environment Variables